SeregPie/DearImage/README.md

 `.blank(width = 0, height = 0)`

-Creates an instance of `PaperDuck` with a blank transparent canvas of the given size.
+Creates an instance with a blank transparent canvas of the given size.

 | argument | description |
 | ---: | :--- |